 *Note that the courses will be spending the two nights backpacking, rain or shine.
-These courses will run with no fewer than three participants.
+These courses will run with no fewer than four participants.
 If less than three participants apply, then participants may change course dates, or be entitled to a full refund.
 Decisions on course cancellation will be made 4 weeks before scheduled course date.
 Participants are advised not to purchase plane tickets until they receive confirmation one-month in advance of course.
 Courses are limited to six participants, and spots will be tentatively reserved on a first come, first serve basis.
 Pending review, applicants will be chosen by ATC staff.
 Cost of courses are $375 per person, which includes food and course materials.